View on GitHub

 Symbol Value Meaning

-TZ CET (Default) Timezone of server
+TZ CET (Default) Timezone of database and backend servers

-DL_VERSION 0.2 (Example) Requested DatAasee version
+DL_VERSION 0.3 (Example) Requested DatAasee version

 DL_BACKUP $PWD/backup (Default) Path to backup folder